Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Methods: LRD Decomposition

 \item \textit{The hosts can be approximated by peer galaxies at similar redshifts.} In other words, if the central engine did not exist, we assume the host would resemble some subset of the galaxy population cataloged in the DJA.
 This is motivated by the finding that typical LRDs resemble generic galaxies in the rest-UV, the wavelengths where the host is expected to dominate in the composite picture involving a red BH* \citep[e.g.,][]{Naidu25BHstar,Taylor25, Ji25BT}.
 Evidence for this picture comes from the extended UV morphology \citep[e.g.,][]{Rinaldi25, Chen25hostifany, Torralba25LyA}, blue UV slopes \citep[e.g.,][]{Matthee24, degraaff25pop, Barro25}, and lack of UV variability with all hints of variability till date reported in the rest-optical \citep[e.g.,][]{Furtak25, Ji25BT, Zhang25cepheid, Naidu25BHstar, deugenio25z5lrd}.
 Furthermore, clustering studies show LRDs reside in unremarkable environments indistinguishable from generic low-mass galaxies at similar redshift \citep[e.g.,][]{Lin25clustering, Matthee25LRDclustering}.
 Intriguingly, \citet[][]{Matthee25LRDclustering} observed that the LRD host mass derived from clustering is similar to the mass inferred by assuming all the UV light arises from the host -- as we will show later (\S\ref{sec:bhstarfrac}), this works well for the least luminous LRDs, the kind studied in their work.

 \item\textit{[\ion{O}{3}] emission arises purely from the host galaxy.} [\ion{O}{3}]$5008$\AA\ is the one feature accessible in virtually every LRD PRISM spectrum that appears to be powered essentially entirely by the host galaxy, and so it forms the foundation of our method. [\ion{O}{3}] is always observed to be very narrow in LRDs ($\approx50-200$ km s$^{-1}$) even with JWST's highest resolution grating ($R\gtrsim3000$) \citep[e.g.,][]{Torralba25IFU,deugenio25z5lrd,Ji25BT}.
 Furthermore, the line-width is consistent with the stellar/dynamical masses inferred for the hosts \citep[e.g.,][]{Maiolino24, Ji25BT, Torralba25IFU} tying its origin to ionized gas in the ISM.
-Indeed, on a population level, the [\ion{O}{3}] luminosity in LRDs is tightly correlated with $M_{\rm{UV}}$, and the EW is closely correlated with $\beta_{\rm{UV}}$ \citep[][]{degraaff25pop}.
+Indeed, on a population level, the [\ion{O}{3}] luminosity in LRDs is tightly correlated with $M_{\rm{UV}}$ \citep[][]{degraaff25pop}.
 As discussed above (\#2), the UV SEDs of LRDs are likely dominated by the host galaxy and so these correlations tie [\ion{O}{3}] to the host.
 Finally, the two LRDs with the strongest Balmer breaks \citep[][]{Naidu25BHstar,degraaff25} -- interpreted to be almost pure BH*s outshining extremely faint hosts -- are accompanied by almost non-existent [\ion{O}{3}] emission.
 Indeed, \citet{degraaff25pop, Barro25} report population trends between [\ion{O}{3}] EWs and Balmer break strengths -- the stronger the break, the weaker the [\ion{O}{3}] EW.
 Indeed, theoretical models that successfully reproduce such deep Balmer breaks and the accompanying Balmer absorption invoke gas densities that are a few orders of magnitude higher than the critical density of the [\ion{O}{3}] doublet leading to collisional de-excitation ($n_{\rm{H}}/\rm{cm}^{-3}\approx10^{9-12}$ vs. $\approx10^{6}$; \citealt{IM25,Liu25BB,Chang25}).
 For all these reasons we assume the [\ion{O}{3}] observed in LRDs arises due to the host galaxy.
-We acknowledge that this is a simplifying assumption, which based on current evidence, likely holds for a large fraction of the LRD population. \end{enumerate}
+We acknowledge that this is a simplifying assumption, which based on current evidence, likely holds for a large fraction of the LRD population.
+We investigate the consequences of breaking this assumption by testing with a $0 - 100\%$ [\ion{O}{3}] contribution from the central engine in \S\ref{sec:host}, though note the ``pure'' BH*s (MoM-BH*-1 and The Cliff) imply a negligible contribution ($<<1\%$). \end{enumerate}